Buy The Red New Deal on Amazon

 Meet the Mind Behind The Red New Deal

 The Red New Deal was written by someone who lived through real-world socialism and later built a life and career in the United States.
-Get to know the author whose personal history and legal background shaped this first-hand account.
+Get to know Dmitri Dubograev and the experiences that shaped this book.

 About the author